 1930 A New Science School was constructed at CH in response to increasing take-up of the subject.

 1950s - 1960s Van Praagh became a leading figure of the Nuffield Science Teaching Project, which, by the 1960s, modernised and dominated science education, while maintaining a commitment to teaching for understanding through hands-on practical work.
-Van Praagh conceived the CH Science Journal to encourage CH scientists, to communicate their research in good English.
-The authors of many articles later had distinguished career in the field.
+Van Praagh conceived the CH Science Journal to encourage CH scientists to communicate their research in good English.
+The authors of many articles later had distinguished careers in the field.

 1970s -1990s CH followed Nuffield courses in Chemistry, Physics and Biology with teachers Dr Roger Hackett and Glynn James influencing the revision of Nuffield publications, while the Nuffield Science Teaching Project gave rise to new ideas in Britain and the Commonwealth.
 The Salter’s Livery Company awarded Glynn James with the prestigious Salters’ Prize for the teaching of Chemistry.